-Firstly, let’s look at the Scan and Step strategies.
+Firstly, let’s look at the Scan and Create strategies.
 These are useful as your first approach to a question.

 Jot down all the key information in the question.
 Try to visualise the question; turning it into a picture or a diagram can help.
 Turning a series of figures into a rough bar or pie chart can help you get a grasp on the problem.

 Try anything that pops up in your head to solve the question.
 Keep kneading the question until the eureka moment comes to you.
 Once you get an idea, or a hint appears, try utilising some of the other thinking strategies to push on.

 Make sure what exactly is questioned here.
 Find what is necessary to get the answer you want.
 Think how you can get the information that is missing on the way to the answer.